 What is the EmergyCare ambulance membership program?

 The membership program gives individuals and families an opportunity to join EmergyCare, on an annual basis.
 If medically necessary, EmergyCare emergency transport services are used, we bill the patient’s insurance company, and as a member, you will receive a membership discount applied to any coinsurance, deductibles, and uncovered costs for medically necessary emergency EmergyCare ambulance transport.

 Why should I become a member?

-In a medical emergency, your EmergyCare ambulance transport expenses are covered.
-Without a membership, you will be billed for any co-pays, deductibles, or remaining balances after your insurance is billed - even good insurance rarely covers 100% of your ambulance bill.
+In a medical emergency, your EmergyCare ambulance transport expenses are discounted.
+Without a membership, you will be billed for the full cost of co-pays, deductibles, or remaining balances after your insurance is billed.

 What benefit do I receive as a member?